areeba-imran02/learning-career-studio-LCS/README.md

 ###  Intelligence
 - **Next Best Action** : AI engine that recommends your single smartest next step, plus ranked alternatives
-- **Live AI Agent** : a persistent chat agent that follows you on every page (with its own full-page mode), aware of your profile and progress, and supports English, Urdu, and Hindi
+- **Live AI Agent** : a persistent chat agent that follows you on every page (with its own full-page mode), aware of your profile and progress, and supports English, Urdu.
 ---

 ##  Tech Stack